 2. Attend a weekend driver program.

-3. Mandatory participation in the Ignition Interlock Program.
+3. Participate in Alberta's Ignition Interlock Program (IIP).

 You will also be required to pay the reinstatement fee and take a road test.